 "Why refuse my participation in such activities? because I'm a boy?!
 It's frustrating...Why preventing me the possibility of something in the future?!"
 (Nitay, 17).

 Similarly, Niv, a 16 years old boy, perceives it as discrimination.
 Niv lives in the social center near a high-tech industry area and a science museum.
 His mother is a tech-entrepreneur and owns an e-commerce company.
-Niv expressed his point of view, claiming that "this is affirmative action, but still discrimination.
+Niv expressed his point of view, claiming that:

+"this is affirmative action, but still discrimination.
 Discrimination that is not so fair.
 And the boys were not given the opportunity to participate at all."
 (Niv, 16)

 Even for 17-year-old Nir, whose parents both work in the STEM fields, there is no justification for affirmative action because, as he perceived it, the choice is given to everyone and there are no gender barriers:

 "I don't think that because they are adolescent girls they should be pushed more into the sciences.
 I don't see anything that would push them against because they are girls, so I don't push for it."
 (Nir, 17).